 Note: this was previously referred to in the Concept of Operations as limited access

-A healthcare provider organisation with an HPI-O and a legal entity that is the head of a network hierarchy which may or may not include subordinate network organisations.
+A healthcare provider organisation with an HPI-O that is the head of a network hierarchy which may or may not include subordinate network organisations.

 A clinical document summarising an individual’s health status and includes important information such as allergies/adverse reactions, medicines, medical history and immunisations.
 Only a nominated healthcare provider can create or update the shared health summary.